XiangqianMa/AI-Competition-HuaWei/readme.md

 ```

 ### Use obsutil
+Please Manually change the selected model in `online-service/model/customize_service.py` file.
+And  manually change the `model` parameters in `online-service/upload.sh`.
+The script will automatically find the newly modified folder from the `checkpoints/${model}` directory and copy the `model_best.pth` from it to the `online-service/model` directory.

-Please manually place the weight file `model_best.pth` to the `online-service/model` directory.
-Manually change the selected model in `online-service/model/customize_service.py` file.
+> If you want to place the `model_best.pth` file manually, please comment out the `cp ../checkpoints/${model}/${filename}/model_best.pth online-service/model` line in the `online-service/upload.sh` file.
+Then manually place the weight file `model_best.pth` to the `online-service/model` directory.

-Notice that, when you copy pyfiles from `models` to `online-service/model/deploy_models`, you should change import path of Python package.
+Notice that, when you copy pyfiles from `models` to `online-service/model/deploy_models`, you should pay attention to these

+- change import path of Python package.
 For example, change `from models.custom_model import CustomModel` to `from model.deploy_models.custom_model import CustomModel` in `online-service/model/deploy_models/custom_model.py`.

-And notice that, you should modify the parameters in the prepare_model.create_model function in the `online-service/model/customize_service.py` and `online-service/offline_service.py` according to the actual needs.
+- modify the parameters of `prepare_model.create_model` function in the `online-service/model/customize_service.py` and `online-service/offline_service.py` according to the actual needs.

 When you first use it, you should run this:
 ```bash